nkansah-wireko-brobbey/nkansah-wireko-brobbey/README.md

 ## Hi there 👋

-# 🔭 Hey, I'm Nkansah Wireko-Brobbey <I Code/>
+# 🔭 Hey, I'm Nkansah Wireko-Brobbey

 **`Software Engineer with a Focus on Frontend Engineer and UI/UX`**

 Results-driven Front-End Engineer with 5+ years of experience in building responsive, user-friendly web applications.
 Profcient in Angular, React.js, NextJs, Node.js, Java and AI (RAG), with strong skills in full-stack development.
 Expertise in performance optimization, UI/UX best practices, and translating complex requirements into intuitive interfaces.
 Adept at contributing effectively in Agile teams.

 ---